Branching, edit, and regenerate

 Your users edit any message or regenerate any response, and the conversation forks instead of overwriting.
-AI Transport stores every branch in the session tree, with one-line UI hooks for sibling navigation.
+AI Transport stores every branch in the conversation tree, with one-line UI hooks for sibling navigation.

 A minimal regenerate: